Alcatraz323/audiohq_module/README.md

 [中文页面](https://alcatraz323.github.io/audiohq/index.html)

 #### More
-apk is published on GooglePlay And Coolapk
+The matched stable apk has been added to module file(will be mounted to /system/priv-app),apk is also published on GooglePlay And Coolapk